Short Introduction to Aerial Archaeology

 In 1945, J.K.
 St Joseph, who was then a lecturer in Geology, began a programme of aerial reconnaissance for Cambridge University which was to result in the establishment of the Cambridge University Committee for Aerial Photography (CUCAP).
 The survey was multi-disciplinary in nature, recording natural landscapes as well as archaeological and historical sites.
 The CUCAP collection is extensive and now contains over 400,000 photographs of the British Isles, Ireland and parts of the continent.
 Many of the recorded cropmark sites in Essex were first discovered by CUCAP during regular flights over the county between the 1950s and 1970s.

-The Royal Commission on the Historical Monuments of England (RCHME) curates a national record of information, in various forms, relating to ancient monuments and historic buildings.
-The National Monuments Record (NMR) contains a collection of around 3,000,000 individual vertical aerial photographs and some 600,000 oblique photographs which cover all of England.
-The vertical collection consists of material taken by the RAF, the Ordnance Survey and various commercial companies, while the specialist oblique photography, which embrace archaeological, architectural and landscape subjects, results from the work of the RCHME’s ongoing programme of reconnaissance and various regional aerial photographers.
+The Royal Commissions on Ancient and Historical Monuments for England, Scotland and Wales each founded a unit to take and curate aerial photographs.
+These and others are houses in the National Monuments Record for each country.
+In England, the National Monuments Record (NMR) contains a collection of around 3,000,000 individual vertical aerial photographs and some 600,000 oblique photographs which cover all of England.
+The vertical collection consists of material taken by the RAF, the Ordnance Survey and various commercial companies, while the specialist oblique photography, which embrace archaeological, architectural and landscape subjects, results from the work of the English Heritage's ongoing programme of reconnaissance and various regional aerial photographers.
 The collection is held at the National Monuments Record Centre in Swindon.

 That we are now able to identify these features is due to cause and effect.
 Most of what we now record from the air was originally made by digging into the ground – ditches that defined ownership boundaries, pits cut for storage or burial, and post holes that supported uprights for houses and other structures – although foundations and walls are sometimes also visible.
 These old holes in the ground, now backfilled, levelled, and invisible to the ground observer, comprise a huge percentage of the surviving sample of past communities that is available for study.